 MEET INFORMATION: The Division 2 championships will be held Friday, with the Division 1 championships to follow on Saturday.
-The Division 2 diving competition begins Friday at 2:30 p.m., with the swimming finals scheduled at 6:30 p.m.
+The Division 2 diving competition begins Friday at 2:30 p.m., and the swimming finals will follow at 6:30 p.m.
 The Division 1 diving competition will begin Saturday at 10 a.m., with the swimming events scheduled for 3 p.m.
 The swimming events will run consecutively following the first event's starting time on the respective days.
 Here is the order of events (all events in yards):

 Order of Events

 3. 200 Freestyle